Daisy

 Watering Method:Water at base, avoid wetting flowers

-Dehydration Signs:Wilting leaves, drooping flowers
+Dehydration Signs:Wilted leaves, drooping flowers

 Basic Care Tips

-- •Deadhead regularly to encourage continuous blooming
+- •Deadhead regularly to promote continuous flowering

 - •Divide clumps every 2-3 years to maintain vigor